CandlePlatforms/cndlgo/README.md

 docker image ls
 ```

-The image should be tagged as `avaplatform/avalanchego:xxxxxxxx`, where `xxxxxxxx` is the shortened commit of the Avalanche source it was built from.
+The image should be tagged as `avaplatform/avalanchego:xxxxxxxx`, where `xxxxxxxx` is the shortened commit of the Candle source it was built from.
 To run the avalanche node, run:

 ```sh
 docker run -ti -p 9650:9650 -p 9651:9651 avaplatform/avalanchego:xxxxxxxx /avalanchego/build/avalanchego
 ```

-## Running Avalanche
+## Running Candle

 ### Connecting to Mainnet

-To connect to the Avalanche Mainnet, run:
+To connect to the Candle Mainnet, run:

 ```sh
 ./build/avalanchego